kramos/adop-cartridge-cartridge-dev/README.md

 #### CreateNewCartridge ####
 Specify a cartridge name and it will provide new repository local to your Gerrit instance.

 #### ValidateCartridgeRepo ####
 Ensure your cartridge still fits the specification.

 #### LoadTestCartridge ####
-Load in cartridge jobs from your local Gerrit instance./
+Load in cartridge jobs from your local Gerrit instance.

+#### PublishCartridgeRepo ####
+Publish your cartridge to a remote repository from Gerrit.